Bairdo/gasket/docs/README.authenication.md

 - A top-level structure 'acls' which will contain all the ACLs that can be sent from RADIUS.

-- Each of these ACLs can have two types lists of ACLs, which both contain lists of ACL rules.
+- Each of these ACLs can have two types lists of ACLs, which both contain lists of ACL rules, this is shown by the 'staff' ACL below.

 1. A list named '_authed_port', which applies the child rules to the port that the client authenticated on (as determined at runtime).